MicrosoftDocs/quantum-docs-pr/api/qsharp/microsoft.quantum.bitwise.xbits.md

 ## Remarks

-The function will throw if the length of `paulis` array is greater than 63.
+The function will fail if the length of `paulis` array is greater than 63.

 ## See Also